Frustration swirls in House GOP over McCarthy Speakership opposition

 In a Billings Gazette op-ed on Wednesday, Rosendale escalated his opposition to McCarthy, leaving little room for the possibility of supporting McCarthy on the House floor.

-“If Kevin McCarthy couldn’t lead in the minority, he doesn’t have the ability to serve as speaker of the House,” Rosendale said.
+“If Kevin McCarthy couldn’t lead in the minority, he doesn’t have the ability to serve as speaker of the House,” Rosendale wrote.

 On Tuesday, Biggs renewed his challenge to McCarthy as a candidate for Speaker.
 His office told The Hill that despite the tweet and op-ed, though, he is still open to and interested in an alternative Speaker candidate.